knative/docs/docs/install/operator/configuring-serving-cr.md

 ### Override labels and annotations and selector

-The following KnativeServing resource overrides the `webhook` service to have the label `mylabel: foo`, the annotation `myannotataions: bar`, the selector `myselector: bar`.
+The following KnativeServing resource overrides the `webhook` service to have the label `mylabel: foo`, the annotation `myannotations: bar`, the selector `myselector: bar`.

 ```yaml